Longhouse, GALLERY AND EXHIBIT SPACE

 Basic Rental Details:

-Renting the longhouse includes the use of our projector and sound system, along with the use of ten wood-slab tables and 100+ chairs.
-The capacity of our longhouse is 190 standing, or around 100 or less with the addition of tables and chairs.
-Parking is very limited, so please be aware that you may need to make additional parking or shuttle arrangements for your event.
-We do not allow open flames, balloons, glitter, or weapons of any kind in the longhouse.
-If you wish to serve alcohol you must obtain a Seattle City banquet permit.
-Please be aware that this is a sacred space and should be treated as such.
-For more information on our policies and pricing, please download the above rental application.
-A $500 deposit is required to book and save your rental date.
+When you rent the longhouse, you'll have access to our projector and sound system, as well as fourteen wood-slab tables and over 100 chairs.
+The longhouse can accommodate up to 190 people standing or around 100 people seated with tables and chairs.
+Please note that parking is limited, and you may need to make additional arrangements for parking or a shuttle service for your event.
+We do not permit open flames, balloons, glitter, or weapons of any kind within the longhouse.
+If you plan to serve alcohol, a Seattle City banquet permit is required.
+This is a sacred space, and we ask that it be treated with the utmost respect.
+For detailed information on our policies and pricing, please download the rental application above.
+A $500 deposit is required to secure your reservation.

 To see our events calendar, CLICK HERE.